almex/Raildelays/README.md

 To able to measure Code Quality, the application was configured to be used with [Sonar](www.sonasource.org).

 The JaCoCo Maven plug-in has been configured to measure code coverage separately for unit tests and integration tests.

+# Licensing

+This project is licensed under the terms of the MIT license.